 Saving the Best for Last

 For your afternoon in Bath, take advantage of the excellent value Spas Ancient and Modern Package.
-It includes two hours at the Thermae Bath Spa, admission to the Roman Baths and a three-course lunch or champagne afternoon tea in the Pump Room for about £85.00 per person (in 2017).
+It includes two hours at the Thermae Bath Spa, admission to the Roman Baths and a three-course lunch or champagne afternoon tea in the Pump Room for about £85.00 per person.
 The package can be booked online.

 Nighty Night: Tomorrow's itinerary starts at the crack of dawn at Stonehenge, so leave Bath after an early dinner - (try the romantic Bathwick Boatman, or the exotic and highly recommended Nepalese restaurant Yak Yeti Yak) and aim for Salisbury, about 40 miles away.
 The Holiday Inn Salisbury-Stonehenge is predictable but its Amesbury location is very convenient for both your visits on Day 3.